vxern/silesian/README.md

     - `śla/F` - Full
     - `śla/S` - Simplified
     - `śla/E` - Extended by custom characters or rules
-    - `śla/~` - Ślabikŏrz-esque
   - `ste` - Steuer
-    - `ste/~` - Steuer-esque
   - `kos` - Kosmała
   - `wen` - Wencel
   - `pol` - Approximation using Polish orthography
   - `ces` - Approximation using Czech orthography
+  - `mix` - Mixed orthography, perhaps using more than one standard; do not use for learning to write
+- Notes about writing
+  - ✍️ - Hand-written; might be difficult to read and/or parse
+  - Spelling mistakes
+    - 🟢 - Contains minor spelling mistakes
+    - 🟡 - Contains major spelling mistakes
+    - 🔴 - Contains serious spelling mistakes - DO NOT use for learning the orthography
 - Categories
   - 🌿 - Botany (Plants)
   - 🍄 - Mycology (Mushrooms)
   - 🐴 - Zoology (Animals)
   - ✝️ - Theology (Religion, belief, etc)
   - ⚙️ - Technical (broadly)
-- Miscellaneous
-  - ✍️ - Hand-written; might be difficult to read and/or parse
 - Availability
   - 💵 - Paid resource
   - 🧩 - Physical item